-As of July 20, 2018, our executive officers, directors, 5% or greater stockholders and their affiliates beneficially owned approximately 79.5% of our voting stock.
-Based upon the assumed number of shares to be sold in this offering as set forth on the cover page of this prospectus, including the assumed exercise of the underwriters' overallotment option, upon the closing of this offering, that same group will beneficially own approximately 64.6% of our outstanding voting stock.
-Bratton Capital Management L.P., which controls certain of our major stockholders, has beneficial ownership of approximately 56.7% of our common stock as of July 20, 2018.
-Therefore, even after this offering these stockholders will have the ability to influence us through this ownership position.
+As of , our executive officers, directors, 5% or greater stockholders and their affiliates beneficially own approximately % of our voting stock.
+Based upon the assumed number of shares to be sold in this offering as set forth on the cover page of this prospectus, upon the closing of this offering, that same group will beneficially own % of our outstanding voting stock.
+Bratton Capital Management L.P., which controls certain of our approximately major stockholders, has beneficial ownership of approximately % of our common stock as of .
+Therefore. even after this offering these stockholders will have the ability to influence us through this ownership position.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments of our organizational documents or approval of any merger, sale of assets or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.